-- If any computer-based administrations are selected, the private school will have sufficient resources (e.g., computers, bandwidth, technical support) to participate.
+- For computer-based assessments, the private school will have sufficient resources (e.g., computers, bandwidth, technical support) to participate.
 The district is not responsible for these resources.

 - The private school will state that it understands that testing improprieties result in student or classroom invalidations and/or the loss of teaching certification (if applicable).